quicwg/qlog/draft-marx-qlog-main-schema.md

 compressed textual JSON options are a better default for the qlog format in general.

-{::comment}
-The definition of the qlog main schema and existing event type documents (for example [QLOG-QUIC-HTTP3]) should allow a relatively easy qlog definition in a variety of binary format schemas.
+{::comment} The definition of the qlog main schema and existing event type documents (for example [QLOG-QUIC] [QLOG-H3]) should allow a relatively easy qlog definition in a variety of binary format schemas. {:/comment}
-{:/comment}

 ### Overview and summary {#format-summary}